 Describe how and why this instrument differs from the form used to evaluate institutional level of care and explain how the outcome of the determination is reliable, valid, and fully comparable.

-Į. f.
-Proce ess for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the
+waiver applicants for their need for the level of care under the waiver.
+If the reevaluation process differs from the evaluation process, describe the differences:

 Initial Evaluations